 Okay, we hear you on this one.
 We can understand this feeling of staying secure which is hidden behind the fear of the unknown.
 We know, this kind of fear is something that every human being around the world experience the same way.
 But hey, wait a minute!
 Stop right there and just think for a second.
 What if you got out of that comfort zone?
 What if you made an experiment with your life?
 What if you dared to dream?
 And we mean dreaming big!
 What if you started exploring the world around you through the unknown paths?
 What if you saw the unseen?
 What if you experienced something new?
 Now, what do you say about that?

 Don’t be scared.
 We are here to guide you.
-And we are about to present you some of the most inspiring psychedelic artists out there.
-They are certainly not afraid to try, to explore, to learn, to seek and find, to unveil hidden thoughts, to reveal mysteries, to pursue their dreams (literally), to imagine the unimaginable, and to create fantastic worlds of their own.
-They’ve all done that actually.
-They make art which is different, bold, creative, inspiring, and truly psychedelic.
-It is mind-blowing, it goes beyond the imagination, and it will definitely play with your mind.
+And we are about to present to you some of the most inspiring psychedelic artists out there.
+These artists are certainly not afraid to try, to explore, to learn, to seek and find, to unveil hidden thoughts, to reveal mysteries, to pursue their dreams (literally), to imagine the unimaginable, and to create fantastic worlds of their own.
+They’ve all done that.
+They make art that is different, bold, creative, inspiring, and truly psychedelic.
+This trippy art is mind-blowing, it goes beyond the imagination, and it will definitely play with your mind.
 But beware!
 It might alter your taste of common sense.
-So, take a deep breath, prepare yourself and let the play begin.
+So, take a deep breath, take a close look at these psychedelic paintings and let the play begin.

 If you wish to learn more about the beginnings and alternative forms of psychedelic art, pay attention to our editor’s recommendation.